FionaNi-DS/crypto-statistical-arbitrage/README.md

 - 72 hours
 - 168 hours

 At each rebalancing time, cryptocurrencies will be ranked according to their past returns.

-The baseline portfolio will:
+Two portfolio directions will be evaluated:

-- Go long the top three cryptocurrencies
+- **Momentum:** long the top three cryptocurrencies and short the bottom three
-- Go short the bottom three cryptocurrencies
+- **Reversal:** long the bottom three cryptocurrencies and short the top three

+Both portfolios will:

 - Use equal weights
+- Maintain approximately market-neutral long and short exposure
-- Rebalance hourly
+- Rebalance according to the selected holding period
 - Apply turnover-based transaction costs

 The project will also investigate whether abnormal trading volume strengthens momentum or reversal signals.